pboivin/twill-form-templates/README.md

 With this approach, your `pages` database table need to contain all possible columns for the `pages` module.
 Again, this works well for a small number of variations but can start to feel ugly when all your pages have a different set of fields.

-For this, you can use a built-in Twill feature to group all your form fields into a single single JSON column in your table.
+For this, you can use a built-in Twill feature to group all your form fields into a single JSON column in your table.

 ### Update the Migration